-There are multiple, quick and easy ways to backup your websites database.
-In this article we’ll look at 2 different options inside of GridPane:
+There are multiple, quick, and easy ways to backup your website’s database.
+In this article, we’ll look at two different options: phpMyAdmin and WP-CLI.

 Exporting via phpMyAdmin

-If you’re database is small, phpMyAdmin should work perfectly well for exporting and importing your database.
-It’s quick and you can do it right inside your GridPane account.
+If your database is small, phpMyAdmin should work perfectly well for exporting and importing your database.
+It’s quick, and you can do it right inside your GridPane account.

 In your account, open up phpMyAdmin by clicking the database icon next to your website.